dlt42/hbk/README.md

 Errors in asynchronous processes are not automatically trapped by the error boundary so a useThrowAsyncError hook is used to throw such errors to the error boundary.

+## To do

+Outstanding items:

+1. Add automated tests - unit and end-to-end
+2. Change Cats page to ignore data is returned after a subsequent request is made (i.e. repeated click of a button in the pagination control)
+3. Remove button on error boundary and replace with a more appropriate mechanism for error handling - perhaps a form to report an error, forced log out or a redirect to a support site.

 ## Possible Functional Enhancements